Historical European Martial Arts in Australia: Late 20th century revival

-In Melbourne, after Scott McDonald moved to Brisbane, the Melbourne Swordplay Guild was formed from those old members of the Australian College of Arms that wanted to continue.
+In Melbourne, after Scott McDonald moved to Brisbane, the Melbourne Swordplay Guild was formed (in 2003)from those old members of the Australian College of Arms that wanted to continue.
 Initially the group used the Stoccata syllabus of George Silver.
-Members of the Melbourne Swordplay Guild went on to form three clubs in Melbourne, Die Fechtschule in 2005, GLECA (Glen Lachlann Estate College of Arms) and more recently, Fechtschule Victoria in 2013.
+Members of the Melbourne Swordplay Guild went on to form numerous clubs in Melbourne, Die Fechtschule in 2005, GLECA (Glen Lachlann Estate College of Arms), Fechtschule Victoria in 2013, Scholar Victoria in 2017, and most recently BAA (Barwon Academy of Arms) in 2020.

 By 2004, Stoccata in Sydney had grown and had spawned a Tasmanian group, to become Australia's first interstate club.
 Stoccata now have ten branches Australia wide.

 Over the years seminars have benefited from visiting overseas experts in HEMA, including visits to Sydney and Melbourne by Arne Koets, Guy Windsor (an expert in Italian Swordsmanship) Puck Curtis and most recently, Ingulf Kohlweiss, chief trainer of INDES Salzburg (Austria) and Peter Smallridge from the UK.

 Some Rapier has developed within the Australian branch of the Society for Creative Anachronism, the Kingdom of Lochac, with some SCA members learning SCA fencing (which has become more based on period practice over time) and some SCA fencers in Melbourne starting separate schools of Historical swordsmanship distinct from the SCA.